 The third-generation iPhone SE is positioned as the cheapest new iPhone you can buy while offering the benefits of top-end models.
 It comes with the most recent A15 chipset and a 5G antenna while retaining everything else found in the previous iteration.

-Apple did increase the price of this model by $30, but it is still cheaper than the next best device, the iPhone 13 mini, by $270.
+Apple did increase the price of the iPhone SE by $30, but it is still cheaper than the next best device, the iPhone 13 mini, by $270.
 Even if you max out the storage to 256GB, you're $120 under the next model.

-The design aspects are basically identical in every metric except for the colors, and even those were only slightly tweaked.
+The design aspects of the new iPhone SE are basically identical in every metric except for the colors, and even those were only slightly tweaked.
 The 4.7-inch Retina display with Home Button below the display is a classic design that has remained consistent since the iPhone 8.

-Apple says it used tougher glass for the display, but that's the only material change made to the external enclosure.
+Apple says it used tougher glass for the display in the iPhone SE, but that's the only material change made to the external enclosure.
 The processor bump makes the most significant difference for this new iPhone.

 Benchmarking tool Geekbench 5 shows similar performance to the iPhone 13 Pro with 1744 single-core and 4315 multi-core scores.
 However, the iPhone SE has only 4GB of RAM versus 6GB in the iPhone 13 Pro, so peak performance and apps stored in memory will be less overall.